xma711/notebook/machine_learning/neural_network/README.md

 it is not hard to see that this is actually linear regression.
 In fact, from this, we can see that linear regression is the simplest form of a neural network.

-We can also view this as sth like: the input to the output node is (w1 x1 + w2 x2 + b * 1) while the output node applies an identity function on the input, and so the output from this node is the same as the input to this node.
+We can also view this as something like: the input to the output node is (w1 x1 + w2 x2 + b * 1) while the output node applies an identity function on the input, and so the output from this node is the same as the input to this node.

 However, as we want to classify xi to either 1 or -1, it is better for us to have a function on the output such that the output is bounded by a range (such as [0,1] )